• Menu

 22. Langur

-These primates are known as the “Old World ” monkeys and amazingly enough, there are over 150 different species of Langurs still in existence.
+These primates are known as the “Old World ” monkeys and, amazingly enough, there are over 150 different species still in existence!
 They are leaf-eating monkeys and have a special stomach that can digest other plants and roots when leaves are scarce.

 Learn More: EPRC.asia

 The largest species of lizard is called a “Komodo Dragon”.
 There are over 3,000 lizards living in the wild, but this one is the biggest and the oldest living lizard in the world.
-They range in color from black to yellow-grey and thrive in Indonesia in the wild.
+They range in color from black to yellow-grey and thrive in the wild in Indonesia.

 Learn More: San Diego Zoo